Eviction Lawyer Greenacres, FL

 My tenant violated the lease terms.
 What should I do?

-Serve a seven-day notice to cure or vacate, detailing the non-compliance.
-If not corrected within seven days, the lease is terminated, and the tenant must vacate.
+Serve a Seven-Day Notice to Cure or Vacate, detailing the non-compliance.
+If not corrected within seven days, you may proceed with eviction.

-How do I serve notices like the three-day or seven-day notice?
+How do I serve notices like the Three-Day or Seven-Day Notice?

 What’s the timeline for evicting a non-paying tenant?

-An uncontested eviction can take about four to six weeks, depending on the court’s schedule.
+An uncontested eviction typically takes about four to six weeks, depending on the court’s schedule.

 Is it legal to remove a tenant myself?